-26.1 The DSL and deputies will be aware of the contact details and referral routes in the Local Housing Authority so that concerns over homelessness can be raised as early as possible.

-26.2 Indicators that a family may be at risk of homelessness include the following:

-- Household debt

-- Rent arrears

-- Domestic Abuse

-- Anti-social behaviour

-- Any mention of the family saying they are moving home because "they have to"

-26.3 Referrals to the Local Housing Authority do not replace referrals to social care where a child is being harmed or at risk of harm.
+- 26.1 The DSL and deputies will be aware of the contact details and referral routes in the Local Housing Authority so that concerns over homelessness can be raised as early as possible. - 26.2 Indicators that a family may be at risk of homelessness include the following: - Household debt - Rent arrears - Domestic Abuse - Anti-social behaviour - Any mention of the family saying they are moving home because "they have to" - 26.3 Referrals to the Local Housing Authority do not replace referrals to social care where a child is being harmed or at risk of harm.

-27. Serious violence including county lines criminal activity
+27. Serious violence

-27.1 All staff will be aware of the indicators that may signal a pupil is at risk of, or involved with serious violent crime.
+- 27.1 All staff will be aware of the indicators that may signal a pupil is at risk of, or involved with serious violent crime.
 Staff will make the DSL aware of any pupils for whom they have concerns because of increased absence, new friendships, especially that with much older individuals or groups, a decline in performance, signs of self-harm or changes to wellbeing, signs of assaults or unexplained injuries.
-Unexplained gifts or new possessions might also be an indication that pupils have been involved with criminal activity.

-27.2 County lines criminal activity refers to drug networks or gang grooming and exploiting children to carry drugs and money from urban areas to suburban areas, rural areas and market and seaside towns.

-27.3 Staff members who suspect a pupil may be vulnerable to, or involved in serious crime including county lines will immediately report all concerns to the DSL.
-A safeguarding referral will be considered alongside the availability of local help and support for victims of child criminal exploitation and county lines exploitation.

-27.4 The DSL will consider referral to the National Referral Mechanism on a case by case basis.
+Unexplained gifts or new possessions might also be an indication that pupils have been involved with criminal activity. - 27.2 County lines criminal activity refers to drug networks or gang grooming and exploiting children to carry drugs and money from urban areas to suburban areas, rural areas and market and seaside towns.
+All staff understand that they must remain open to the possibility that this could be happening here. - 27.3 Staff members who suspect a pupil may be vulnerable to or involved in serious crime including county lines, will immediately report all concerns to the DSL.
+A safeguarding referral will be considered alongside the availability of local help and support for victims of child criminal exploitation and county lines exploitation. - 27.4 The DSL will consider referral to the National Referral Mechanism on a case-by-case basis.